djfresh7/MyScripts/README.md

-# mypyscripts
+# mycodescripts
-All of my notes on Python and scripts that I've made.
+All of my notes on Python, JavaScript, HTML and scripts that I've made.

 # Next project:
 Ball Game in Python using the pygame library.